 If the country you are a resident of (for tax purposes) has a tax treaty with the U.S., I will show you how to reduce the tax withheld in the U.S. or pay nothing at all.

-How To Avoid or Reduce the 30% U.S. Withholding Tax
+How To Avoid or Reduce the 30% Withholding Tax For Non-U.S. Self-Publishers

 In the past, to avoid paying or to reduce the withholding tax, individual publishers either had to obtain a U.S. Individual Tax Identification Number (ITIN) or an Employee Identification Number (EIN).
 After providing one of these identification numbers in your tax information, the tax withheld will depend on the tax treaty between your country of residence and the U.S.

 Non-U.S. publishers preferred to go the EIN route by calling the U.S. Internal Revenue Service and requesting their EIN.
 After answering a few questions and receiving the number, they update their tax information (on W-8BEN form) and voila, they can now keep more of their earnings!
 The other alternative, ITIN, is a notoriously difficult process involving lots of paperwork, fees, and potentially several months to get it sorted out.
 I have heard of people who spent 6 months to a year to get their ITIN!

 Easier, don’t you think?

 So, if you are a Canadian resident, you can use your Social Insurance Number (SIN).
 Other examples of identification numbers that are applicable include United Kingdom residents (National Insurance (NI) number), Australia (Tax File Number), Finland (Personal Identity Code – HETU), Netherlands (Citizen’s Service Number – BSN), France (INSEE code), etc.

 Completing Amazon’s Tax Information Interview – Step by Step